 If it’s covered, all you need to do is to get in touch with the manufacturer or the retailer for your equipment to get fixed.
 Remember, even if your equipment has a valid warranty you’ll still have to prove that you and your staff didn’t cause the breakdown.

-On the other hand, if it’s not covered by warranty, then you’ll have to look for the right person to repair your dental equipment as quickly as possible.
+On the other hand, if it’s not covered by a warranty, then you’ll have to look for the right person to repair your dental equipment as quickly as possible.
 Most dental chairs have a 5-year warranty if you bought them while new.

 While refurbished equipment carries 1-year warranty terms in most cases.
-In summary, checking warranty information has a big say on the type of technician you pick.
+In summary, checking warranty information has a big say in the type of technician you pick.
 If your equipment is covered by warranty you should first try to get in touch with the manufacturer.
 Only look for equipment repair technicians if your manufacturer rejects your repair request.